dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 This technique incurs some overhead:

-*   You pay the cost of virtual function calls (usually not a problem).
+*   You pay the cost of virtual function calls (usually not m_a problem).
 *   There is more abstraction for the programmers to learn.

 However, it can also bring significant benefits in addition to better